mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 which might be pressed into service in an emergency.
 They can also be encountered in the hands of low to mid-tech cavalry.
-Designs and weights vary, with most having a curved blade optimised for cutting attacks.
+Designs and weights vary, with most having a curved blade optimized for cutting attacks.
 Straight-bladed weapons of a similar design might be referred to as sabres or by other titles such as backswords or broadswords.
 Hand protection varies